gnemtsov/ab-app/README.md

 DB_USER="abapp"
 DB_PASSWORD="abapp"
 ```
-6. Create user **abapp** with password **abapp** in your mysql.user table and give appropriate rights to allow lambda backend to connect and work with your DB
+6. Create a user **abapp** with password **abapp** in your mysql.user table and give appropriate rights to allow the lambda function to connect and work with your database

 # Starting AB-APP locally
 1. Run docker and then run `sam local start-api` to start local API Gateway (set --docker-volume-basedir parameter to your .../backend dir, if you use remote docker)
-2. Run `npm start` in frontend folder to start webpack development server
+2. Run `npm start` in the frontend folder to start webpack development server
 3. Have fun! :smiley: